JassJam/dipp/README.md

 * Header only library
 * Clean diagnostics at compile-time.
 * Extensible and flexible to define your own service storage.
+* Non intrusive, you can use it with your existing classes.

 ## Requirements